laurakcleve/terrain-blog/content/blog/cavern-entrance-part-4/index.md

 ![16-black-wash-2-back-1](16-black-wash-2-back-1.jpg)

-See the brown spots?

-No?

-Yeah they're just about gone now.
+By this point the brown is just about all gone.

 I could have done the brown wash thing again at this point, but I think I was too afraid of messing up what I'd spent so much time and near-failure getting to.